This Quick & Easy Quiche recipe is my go to dinner any time I don’t feel like cooking anything too complicated.

 - Spread filling ingredients in crust, top with grated cheese, and cover with egg and milk mixture.

-- Remove from oven and cool 15 minutes before slicing and serving.
+- Remove the quick and easy quiche from the oven.
+Cool for 15 minutes before slicing and serving.